PSIHR/vapebacken45/replit.md

 ### Technical Implementations
 - **Backend**: FastAPI serves a REST API, integrated with `aiogram` for Telegram bot functionalities.
 It uses `SQLAlchemy` with `aiosqlite` for asynchronous database operations and `Alembic` for migrations.
-- **Frontend**: Built with React 18 and Vite, it utilizes `@telegram-apps/sdk-react` for Telegram Web App integration. `Axios` handles API requests, and `React Router DOM` manages navigation.
+- **Frontend**: Built with React 18 and Vite, it utilizes the official Telegram Web App script for integration with full-screen mode support. `Axios` handles API requests, and `React Router DOM` manages navigation.
 - **Database**: SQLite is used for persistent data storage, including models for users, products, categories, orders, and loyalty program data.
 - **Key Features**:
     - **Product Catalog**: Displays products with images, prices, categories, and taste/variant selection.
 Includes search and category filtering.